 Accessing Ship Row from Union Street there are no prizes for guessing just why it is so called.
 Ship Row leads down to the harbour and towards Virginia Street which runs alongside.
 Here works from Alice Pasquini (2017) and Snik (2018) can be found around the corner from each other against the backdrop of the busy Aberdonian port.
 The latest work from Snik is a giant stencil which has then been finished by hand.
-It shows a young woman being dragged up to the sky by a number of bluetits.
+It shows a young woman being dragged up to the sky by a number of blue tits.

 The area around Union Row, just off Union Street, has been opened up as part of the 2018 series of murals.
 Large scale works from Portugal’s Bordalo, Lithuania’s Ernest Zacharevic and Norway’s Nimi and RH74 have appeared alongside a smaller piece from Argentina’s Milu Correch.
 All highly impressive, the Bordalo one in particular is a must see, made as it is entirely from recycled plastics giving the work a unique 3D appearance.

-Towards the western edge of the mural district and a short walk from the cluster of works around Union Row, two more pieces can be seen on Holbourn Place.
+Towards the western edge of the mural district and a short walk from the cluster of works around Union Row, two more pieces from 2018 can be seen near Holbourn Place.
 The first, at the corner with Union Street, is from Sheffield’s Phlegm, a huge fan favourite on the street art scene his black and white illustrative murals are always spectacular to look at, featuring as they do, scenes from his own artistic world.
-A bit further down on the corner Willowbank and Scottish artists Conzo & Globel have painted a cartoon and text based collaboration featuring seagulls and chips two staples of Aberdonian life.
+A bit further down on the corner of Willowbank Road and Scottish artists Conzo & Globel have painted a cartoon and text based collaboration featuring seagulls and chips two staples of Aberdonian life.

 There are many other locations with street art knocking about including the top of the St. Nicolas Rooftop Gardens where Bortusk Leer has created an expansive collage of his cartoon monsters.
-Around the corner on Queen Street there is also a piece from Norwegian artist Martin Whatson, slightly hidden away when we visited but only because there were a number of workmen’s sheds hiding it from view.

 Elsewhere on a little street called Adelphi, a mosaic mural from Carrie Reichardt can be found hidden away.
 Part of Amnesty International’s ‘Suffragette Spirit‘ campaign the mosaic captures the stories of historical and modern day women who have made and are making a difference to people’s lives and to society as a whole.